 1. Obstacle course

 A fun game for the little ones is the obstacle course.
 Use a colored strip to trace a route under tables, chairs, and around furniture.
 Each child then gets an egg and a spoon.
-They have to roll the egg with the spoon along the set path without the egg leaving the set path.
+They have to roll the egg with the spoon along the set path without the egg leaving.
 Those who go out will have to take it back to the beginning.
 The winner is the one with the best time at the end of the race.

 2. Easter Race

 A fun game for the whole family is the Easter race.
 The game consists of an egg race.
 A route with obstacles is set for each team to follow.
-The teams formed must have an equal number of people and choose a leader.
-Each participant is given a spoon and a hard-boiled egg and teams are formed which must have an equal number of members.
-Each team chooses a leader who will start the race first and who will then support the other competitors.
+The groups formed must have an equal number of people and choose a leader.
+Each participant is given a spoon and a hard-boiled egg, and teams are created, which must have an equal number of members.
+Each team chooses a leader who will start the race and support the other competitors.
 Players must hold the egg spoon in one hand at shoulder level and jump on one foot, following the set course.
-During the race, participants are not allowed to drop the egg or rest on both feet.
+During the race, participants cannot drop the egg or rest on both feet.
 The winner is the team that finishes the race with the most eggs intact.